 |Hours you intend to work per week||40||hours||hours|

 |Sick time allowance of one day per month||– 96||hours||hours|

 |Vacation allowance of two weeks per year||– 80||hours||hours|

 |Billable hours in a year||924||hours||hours|

-*The SBA publication "Pricing Your Products & Services Profitably" recommends that one-half of the total normal yearly work hours be considered as overhead (non-billable).
+*Paydirt online invoicing and tracking estimates that at least 35% of normal yearly work hours be considered as overhead (non-billable) and has tips about how to decrease that time.
 50% non-billable time is frequently cited as a guideline in the VA/business support industry, although estimates of non-billable time for a single-person service business often range from 30%-60%.
 Don’t underestimate!

 Produced by Marlene McCall of Creative Office Services & Nina Feldman of Nina Feldman Connections for the Pricing Roundtable at the IVAA 2nd Annual Summit, October 24, 2003 and updated by Nina Feldman in June 2018.